// Tools

 agents create

-Create a new agent record.
-The --name option is required.
-A join key is typically used when the actual worker process needs to self-register, but administrators can also pre-create agent records.
+Create a new agent record. --name, --worker-id, --public-key, and --region are all required.
+A join key is typically used when the actual worker process needs to self-register, but administrators can also pre-create agent records by supplying the worker identifier and the agent's base64-encoded Curve25519 public key directly.

 bash